peruukki/SimpleCurrencyConverter/README.md

 SimpleCurrencyConverter
 =======================

-Convert between a few Asian currencies and euros, as easily as possible.
+Convert between a few currencies and euros, as easily as possible.

 See the [GitHub page](http://peruukki.github.io/SimpleCurrencyConverter/) for more details.